- Contemplating forming a nonprofit organization or a not for profit foundation?

 - Not sure about the requirements?

-Let’s explore a few steps you need to take and a few resources that you may find useful.
+This week let’s explore a few steps you need to take and a few resources that you may find useful.
 Depending on the exact nature of your non-profit and the state, in which it is formed, some things may or may not apply to you.
 This post primarily addresses California entities, however, you can research the corresponding agency in your state.
 For example, every state has a Secretary of State Business Portal.
 That might be your first stop.

 A few documents you can obtain and even prepare on your own, and others, you may want to consider hiring a lawyer to help with.
 Regardless of whether you do it yourself or seek guidance, please know that legal documents should be prepared VERY carefully.
 They are not always as simple as they appear.